vesuxyz/docs/blog/2026-02-03-enter-BTCFi/index.md

 ## BTCFi on Starknet

-tarknet is becoming Bitcoin’s execution layer, a place where Bitcoin-backed assets can be used in fast, low-cost way.
+Starknet is becoming Bitcoin’s execution layer, a place where Bitcoin-backed assets can be used in fast, low-cost way.
 It’s built on leading zero-knowledge technology with a roadmap toward quantum-resistant cryptography.

 There’s real momentum behind BTCFi on Starknet.
 A 100M STRK incentive program is live, rewarding real usage and helping bootstrap liquidity.